-Campus Safety Officers enforce parking regulations on campus and will also address moving violations to include excessive speed and failure to stop at a stop sign.
+Campus Safety Officers enforce parking regulations on campus and will also address moving violations including excessive speed and failure to stop at a stop sign.
 Street parking is regulated by Milwaukee Parking Enforcement.
-Permits are required for residents and for employees parking in Lot D or G.
+A currently registered parking permit is required for residents and for employees parking in Lots D or G.

-- Residents permit is required for overnight parking.
+- Residents a permit is required for overnight parking.
 Resident vehicles must be parked in Lot A (Austin Residents) or Lot G or I (Clare Residents).
 Permits are free and can be picked up in Campus Safety FO 254.
-A copy of your vehicle registration is required. - Non-Residents marked parking is available except where restricted signs are posted. - Staff/Faculty Lot D and G are permit required lots for employee parking during the spring and fall semesters.
+A copy of your vehicle registration is required. - Non-Residents marked parking is available except where restricted signs are posted. - Staff/Faculty Lot D and G are permit-required lots for employee parking during the spring and fall semesters.
 Permits are available in the Safety Office, FO 254 for a fee.
-Parking is on a first come, first serve basis for these reserved lots. - Overnight Parking Resident guests must receive an overnight permit from the Austin or Clare Hall front Desk.
+Parking is on a first-come, first-served basis for these reserved lots. - Overnight Parking Resident guests must receive an overnight permit from the Austin Hall Front Desk.
 AU guests can only park overnight in the Parking Structure (Lot A).
-CL guests can park in Lot I or Lot A. Students and employees wanting to leave their vehicle overnight must contact Safety for approval and provide their name, phone number, vehicle make, model and color and time frame the vehicle will be left on property.
+CL guests can park in Lot I or Lot A. Students and employees wanting to leave their vehicle overnight must contact Safety for approval and provide their name, phone number, vehicle make, model and color, and time frame the vehicle will be left on the Campus property.
 The vehicle should be parked in the Parking Structure.